There are a few ways that you may be able to pay for Hands-On at Otago.

 The Pacific Islands Centre at the University of Otago offer full scholarships for students of Pacific Islands descent.
 The scholarship covers the programme fee, which includes accommodation and food, and travel to and from Dunedin.
 The aim of the scholarship is to inspire and motivate young Pacific students who have a passion for learning and wish to develop their knowledge and skills alongside many other students who share their interests.

 The University of Otago offers full scholarships for students of Māori descent who wish to participate in the week-long Hands-On at Otago programme.
 The aim of the scholarship is to inspire and support rangatahi Māori to develop their knowledge, skills and passion for tertiary studies.
 The scholarship covers the programme fee, which includes accommodation and food, and travel to and from Dunedin.

 Sciences Hands-On Scholarships

 Hands-On at Otago Sciences scholarships are offered to students who have selected science projects in their application and are looking to pursue further study within the Sciences.

-A full scholarship to Hands-on at Otago is available to a student from the Taranaki who wishes to participate in the week-long Hands-on at Otago programme.
-The aim of this scholarship is to provide an opportunity for students who attend High School in the Taranaki region to see what life at University is like, by experiencing living in a Hall of Residence, studying a project and meeting close to 400 other students from all over New Zealand.
+A full scholarship to Hands-on at Otago is available to a student from Taranaki who wishes to participate in the week-long Hands-On at Otago programme.
+The aim of this scholarship is to provide an opportunity for students who attend High School in the Taranaki region to see what life at university is like, by experiencing living in a Residential College, studying a project and meeting close to 400 other students from all over New Zealand.

 Rotary, Lions club, etc.